ETMonster/BusinessPortfolio/README.md

-This website was created for school.
+This website was created for the Information and Communications Technologies in Business course.